 Sokolka (Poland) (AFP) -

-Hundreds of migrants have again tried to cross the border from Belarus, Polish officials said Friday, despite signs of an easing of the crisis after migrants left a makeshift encampment.
+Hundreds of migrants have again tried to cross the border from Belarus into Poland, Warsaw said Friday, despite signs of the crisis easing after migrants left a makeshift encampment.

-Border guards said there were two attempted crossings on what is the eastern border of the European Union and NATO -- one involving 500 migrants, some of whom threw rocks and tear gas cannisters.
+Polish border guards said there were attempted crossings by two groups on what is the eastern border of the European Union and NATO -- one involving 500 migrants, some of whom threw rocks and tear gas canisters.

 The border guards said they had detained 45 migrants.